Genius6942/triangle/README.md

 For example the `client.room.players` event fires every time a player moves their bracket, joins, or leaves.
 Rather than listening to several events and managing a players list yourself (with `room.player.add`, `room.player.remove`, `room.update`, `room.update.bracket`, etc) you can use the single `client.room.players`.
 See src/types/events/in/client for more events you can use.

 ## Other notes

-To run and debug your code, it is best to use [bun](https://bun.sh)

 You should store credentials in a `.env` file.
 Bun will automatically load this file and make the variables available in your code.
 You can also use the `dotenv` package to load the file manually.